distantmagic/resonance/docs/pages/docs/features/websockets/server.md

 ```

 :::note
-Do not forget about `wantsFeature: Feature::WebSocket` in the `Singleton`
+Do not forget about `#[WantsFeature(Feature::WebSocket)` attribute.
+If added to
-annotation.
-If added to any singleton, it tells Resonance to enable the
+any singleton, it tells Resonance to enable the WebSocket server.
-WebSocket server.
 :::

 ```php file:app\RPCMethodValidator.php